-- 6.1 The Negotiating Committee or the Human Resources Department may request a job evaluation review whenever: - a) The employer changes the duties, responsibilities or qualifications of a job; - b) The Negotiating Committee or the Human Resources Department believe that the duties, responsibilities or qualifications of a job have been changed, or that they do not reflect the actual duties and/or responsibilities of the job. - 6.2 In the event that a job evaluation review is desired, the following procedures shall apply: - a) The Negotiating Committee or the Human Resources Department may submit a request for Job Evaluation review by completing a Job Evaluation Reconsideration Form (Appendix B) and submitting it to the Employer.
+- 6.1 The Negotiating Committee or the Human Resources Department may request a job evaluation review whenever: - a) The Employer changes or anticipates changing the duties, responsibilities or qualifications of a job; - b) The Negotiating Committee or the Human Resources Department believe that the duties, responsibilities or qualifications of a job have been changed, or that they do not reflect the actual duties and/or responsibilities of the job. - 6.2 In the event that a job evaluation review is desired, the following procedures shall apply: - a) The Negotiating Committee or the Human Resources Department may submit a request for Job Evaluation review by completing a Job Evaluation Reconsideration Form (Appendix B) and submitting it to the Employer.
 The change(s) in duties and responsibilities of the job and/or the inaccuracies in the job description must be stated on the Job Evaluation Form; - b) The Employer shall ensure that all parties affected be given a copy of the Job Evaluation Reconsideration Form. - c) Upon receipt of a completed Job Evaluation Reconsideration Form, the Employer shall gather up-to-date information on the job including:

-- vi) Completion of a Job Analysis Questionnaire by the incumbent(s) and supervisor; - vii) When necessary, interviews and/or visits to the job site; - viii) Drafting of a revised job description (using Writing Job Description General Guidelines, Final Report Appendix C), subject to approval of the incumbent(s), supervisor, and director. - d) Where the job description has changed, the Employer shall rate each subfactor of the job and establish a new rating for the job. - e) The Employer shall report its decision to the incumbent, the supervisor, the Negotiating Committee, and the Director of Human Resources (or designated position) on the Advise of Rating Form. - 6.3 a) The rating of the job shall determine the pay group for the job: - i) If the job is rated at a pay group higher than the existing pay group, the incumbent's rate of pay shall be adjusted, as set out in Article 6.6.1, retroactive to the date the Job Evaluation Reconsideration Form was submitted. - ii) If the job is rated at a pay group lower than the existing pay group, the incumbent's rate of pay will be determined as set out in Article 6.6.2 - 6.4 The decision of the Employer on any request for reconsideration shall be final and binding, subject to paragraph 8.0 (Review of Rating), and subject to paragraph 9.0 (where applicable).
+- i) Completion of a Job Analysis Questionnaire by the incumbent(s) and their manager.
+The manager will have up to thirty (30) calendar days to provide input and sign their acknowledgement of the request.
+Reasonable extensions in exceptional circumstances may occur provided management communicates to the incumbents(s) the reasons for the delay and the date the review will be completed; - ii) When necessary, interviews and/or visits to the job site; - iii) Drafting of a revised job description (using Writing Job Description General Guidelines, Final Report Appendix C), subject to approval of the incumbent(s), supervisor, and director. - d) Where the job description has changed, the Employer shall rate each subfactor of the job and establish a new rating for the job. - The Employer shall report its decision to the incumbent, the supervisor, the Negotiating Committee, and the Director of Human Resources (or designated position) on the Advise of Rating Form. - 6.3 a) The rating of the job shall determine the pay group for the job: - i) If the job is rated at a pay group higher than the existing pay group, the incumbent's rate of pay shall be adjusted, as set out in Article 12.3, retroactive to the date the Job Evaluation Reconsideration Form was submitted to Human Resources by the manager or thirty (30) calendar days from the date the incumbent(s) submitted the form to their manager, whichever is sooner. - ii) If the job is rated at a pay group lower than the existing pay group, the incumbent's rate of pay will be determined as set out in Article 12.4. - iii) Where the changes to duties, responsibilities or qualifications are to be implemented at a later date the pay shall be determined in accordance to i) and ii) on the date the changes are implemented. - 6.4 The decision of the Employer on any request for reconsideration shall be final and binding, subject to paragraph 8.0 (Review of Rating), and subject to paragraph 9.0 (where applicable).